 - High sodium

-Muscle Milk Conclusion
+Is Muscle Milk Any Good?
+Our Conclusion

 Muscle Milk is a decent, affordable, and convenient way to satisfy some of your protein needs.
 While all that is true, there are many protein shakes and powders that are simply of higher quality when it comes to blend, amino acid concentration, and nutritional value.
 To find the best protein shakes and powders for your money, check out our list of Top 10 Best Protein Drinks.